-COVID-19 - ALERT LEVEL 2 – PROTOCOL FOR HEARINGS
+COVID-19 - ALERT LEVEL 1 - PROTOCOL FOR HEARINGS

 All hearings.
 The Tribunal will continue to consider case by case, how charges can appropriately be heard, whether in person or by the use of an audio-visual link (AVL), ensuring the requirement for public hearings is still met.

 Public access to hearings.
 Where a hearing is to proceed by AVL, the media and members of the public may contact the appointed Executive Officer by email and request a web link.
 Media and members of the public are welcome to attend in person hearings and details for both AVL and in-person hearings will be noted on the Tribunal's home page under 'Upcoming Hearings'.
-Please note that the Tribunal may need to restrict numbers of people in the public gallery if personal distancing restrictions require a limit in the hearing space at in-person hearings.

 Health and safety for in-person hearings.

 In addition to the hearing venue's own health and safety measures: